📖 The weekly intergenerational Bible study meets via Zoom on Thursdays at 7:30 p.m.

 "Broken marriages, shattered friendships, racial divisions, war between nations--we live in a fractured world.
 How can the pieces be put back together?
 In Ephesians Paul lifts the veil from the future to allow us to see God's plan to unite everyone and everything in Christ.
 Studying this book will renew your hope."

-This is also a home group Bible study whose face-to-face meetings take place on alternate Sundays evening, at 6:30 pm.
+This is a home group Bible study whose face-to-face meetings take place on alternate Sundays evening, at 6:30 pm.

-📅 Date: Saturday, November 15th
+📅 Date: Saturday, February 21st

 ⏰ Time: Breakfast begins at 8:00 AM